fiso/domainsearch/README.md

 ### Examples
 To search all existing top-level domains for Swedish words, without verification:
-`node domainsearch.js dictionaries/swedish.dic`
+`domainsearch dictionaries/swedish.dic`

 To search all existing top-level domains for Swedish words, with verification:
-`node domainsearch.js dictionaries/swedish.dic --verify`
+`domainsearch dictionaries/swedish.dic --verify`

 To search only a few top-level domains for Swedish words, without verification:
-`node domainsearch.js dictionaries/swedish.dic --domains 'ga, se, zippo'`
+`domainsearch dictionaries/swedish.dic --domains 'ga, se, zippo'`

 To search the entire english dictionary for available [word.domain] domains, excluding domains that start with XN--, verify availability, only look at top level domains that are possible to register, sort the output and store it in `us.txt`:
-`node domainsearch.js dictionaries/usenglish.dic --verify --exclude-xn --sort --conservative > us.txt`
+`domainsearch dictionaries/usenglish.dic --verify --exclude-xn --sort --conservative > us.txt`

 Be aware this takes roughly 40 minutes to complete in my testing.